Oshuma/gambler/README.txt

 == INSTALL:

+ $ gem sources -a http://gems.github.com/ (You only need to do this once.)
-* sudo gem install gambler
+ $ gem install Oshuma-gambler

 == LICENSE: